top of page

 Teaching and Supporting Student Learning

 I structure class time to engage students in philosophical thinking rather than passive reception.
 For example, a review session for Marx, Nietzsche, Freud involved guiding students in identifying shared themes across thinkers and comparing how each would respond to a similar philosophical problem, rather than treating texts in isolation.
 I modeled skills such as close reading, and had students practice this before reconvening to compare interpretations and address misunderstandings.
 To encourage equal participation, I invited contributions from students who have not yet spoken and incorporated their ideas by building on their responses.
 My experiences show me that students can become quite invested in the material when they can relate it to their own ideas and explore it in a non-hierarchical setting.
-Student feedback indicated that these review sessions were particularly helpful for clarifying complex material and for helping students see the material in a new light.
+For What Rules Do We Need?, I collaborated with another TA on a review session in which we reviewed essay writing under time constraints, having students work in small groups to answer questions before reconvening to discuss answers and clarify misconceptions.
+Student feedback from both classes indicated that these review sessions were particularly helpful for clarifying complex material and for helping students see the material in a new light.

 Giving Feedback for Learning